 SECTION 2.
 FIRST VICE-PRESIDENT

+Shall serve as Chairman of the Bylaws Committee, unless another Chairman is appointed and approved by the Board.

 The First Vice-President shall perform the duties of the president in his absence.

 In case of a vacancy in the office of the President, the First Vice-President shall succeed to the office and serve for the remainder of the term.

 He shall perform all the duties assigned by the President and/or the Board of Directors.

-He shall be the Parliamentarian.
+He shall be a Chairman of the Competition Committee.

+He shall enforce the By Laws and Policies at General and Board Meetings.

 May sign checks.